GRMarian/ISSA-LaneDetection/README.md

 Lane detection project using openCV in python

-As a bonus i made the lines to change color for errors or noise and the program can fork for all frame dimension
+As a bonus i made the lines to change color for errors or noise and the program can work for all frames dimension

 If you want to run it: